icml13581/ICML2026_13581/README.md

   </tr>
 </table>

 <p align="center"><em><strong>Figure 20: Insights for designing layer-wise lr scheduler </strong>.
-Here, we consider W₁ ∈ R⁶⁰ˣ¹⁰⁰, W₂ ∈ R¹⁰⁰ˣ⁶⁰, and M ∈ R⁶⁰ˣ⁶⁰, with ‖W₁‖F = 1 and ‖W₂‖F = 6.
-We use 100 training samples and 20 test samples, adopt the MSE loss, and train the model using gradient descent for 200 iterations.</em></p>
+Here, we consider W₁ ∈ R⁶⁰ˣ¹⁰⁰, W₂ ∈ R¹⁰⁰ˣ⁶⁰, and M ∈ R⁶⁰ˣ⁶⁰, with ‖W₁‖F = 1 and ‖W₂‖F = 6 at initialization.
+We use 100 training samples and 20 test samples, base lr=0.0001, adopt the MSE loss, and train the model using gradient descent for 200 iterations.</em></p>